Is Paint Covered Under Warranty?

 FAQ

-Bumper-to-bumper warranties don’t usually cover paint.
-They’re meant to cover factory defects, like a leaking roof on a convertible — not cosmetic issues like paint.
-If you’re worried about your car’s paint, you might need to buy a separate protection plan.
+Bumper-to-bumper warranties may cover paint, but only for factory defects like improper application or faulty materials — not cosmetic issues like scratches, chips or fading.
+They're meant to cover manufacturing problems, like a leaking roof on a convertible.
+If you're worried about protecting your car's paint from everyday damage, you might need to buy a separate protection plan.

 The length of paint coverage varies depending on the car manufacturer.
-But most brands like Ford and BMW cover original factory-applied paint defects (not wear and tear) for three years from the day you buy the car or until you hit 36,000 miles — whichever comes first.
+Common brands like Ford and BMW cover original factory-applied paint defects (not wear and tear) for three years from the day you buy the car or until you hit 36,000 miles — whichever comes first.

 Your car insurance might cover paint damage if you have collision or comprehensive coverage.
 Collision insurance pays for accident-related damage, while comprehensive insurance handles damage from non-collision events like hail or vandalism.
 Just remember, you’ll have to pay your deductible before insurance starts covering the cost.